synzen/prompt-anything/README.md

   send: (visual: VisualInterface) => Promise<MessageType>;
 }
 ```
-The `Prompt` method must be extended to implement the abstract methods `createCollector`, `onReject`, `onInactivity` and `onExit`. `createCollector` should returns an event emitter that should also emit `message` whenever your collector gets a message.
-Your collector should stop when the emitter emits `stop`.
+2. The `Prompt` class must be extended to implement the abstract methods:
+    - `createCollector` - Returns an event emitter that should also emit `message` whenever your collector gets a message
+    - `onReject` - Handles `Rejection` errors (see the rejecting input section)
+3. Your collector should stop when the emitter emits `stop`.
+4. You may optionally emit the `exit` event for the user to prematurely exit
 ```ts
 class MyPrompt<DataType, MessageType> extends Prompt<DataType, MessageType> {
   createCollector(channel: ChannelInterface<MessageType>, data: DataType): PromptCollector<DataType, MessageType> {